yaaraaa/RL-Programming-Exercises-Recommender-System/README.md

 ## Overview

-The goal of this system is to recommend assignments tailored to students based on their historical performance, ensuring consistent learning progression.
+The goal of this system is to recommend exercises tailored to students based on their historical performance, ensuring consistent learning progression.
 The recommender uses a Double Deep Q-Network (DDQN) agent trained in a custom-built reinforcement learning environment, incorporating student interaction history and problem metadata such as difficulty and topic tags.

 ![RL Framework](https://github.com/user-attachments/assets/00f53624-28a5-47e7-886f-0879fb322ac2)